ChenyuHeidiZhang/ExperimentGame/README.md

 This version of the app completes the implementation of 4 configurations of tasks.

+TODO:

+1. Uncomment the code for bluetooth.
+Write event codes.
+Test this.

+2. Sync sqlite timestamps table to Firebase.

+3. Random positions is implemented only for 2Opt2Att trials and are not enabled now.
+Do we want those?

 Task (/trial) information is given in a .csv file named "allTrialsMADM_Tablet.csv."
 Description of this file:
 Column 1: task type